robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Melbourne Storm           (home) to beat 	Brisbane Broncos          (away) with a probability of 	74.88%

 Robs Elo predicts 	St George Dragons         (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	60.35%

+### Round 15 (generated 13/06/2018)

+Robs Elo predicts 	South Sydney Rabbitohs    (away) to beat 	Parramatta Eels           (home) with a probability of 	81.08%

+Robs Elo predicts 	North Queensland Cowboys  (home) to beat 	New Zealand Warriors      (away) with a probability of 	53.69%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	Penrith Panthers          (away) with a probability of 	51.47%

+Robs Elo predicts 	Canterbury Bulldogs       (home) to beat 	Gold Coast Titans         (away) with a probability of 	70.96%

+Robs Elo predicts 	St George Dragons         (home) to beat 	Manly Sea Eagles          (away) with a probability of 	87.79%

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Brisbane Broncos          (away) with a probability of 	78.58%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	Newcastle Knights         (home) with a probability of 	69.73%

+Robs Elo predicts 	Wests Tigers              (home) to beat 	Canberra Raiders          (away) with a probability of 	63.33%